 Straight across is Brunswick Square.(G).
 Turn left on reaching the square and then right into the square.
 At the bottom end of the square the exit is in the middle.
 Go out here and cross Kingsway and sedate Hove Lawns.

-Pass the Palace Pier (L) and keep straight ahead past the big wheel
+Pass the Palace Pier (L) and keep straight ahead

 As an alternative, you can shorten the walk by crossing the main road here and walking to the right hand side of the Albion Hotel.
 Turn left at the back of the hotel to meet the returning route at the YHA hostel.